PhD from University of Sussex and Ecole des Hautes Etudes en Sciences Sociales

 From February 2016 until February 2018, she was hired by the International Committee of the Red Cross (ICRC) in Geneva to carry out an ethnographic study of its “diplomatic culture”.
 The fieldwork for this research was conducted at the headquarters in Geneva and in the Democratic Republic of Congo, Colombia, Georgia/Abkhazia, Israel-Palestine and Northern Ireland.
 The study explores the negotiations practices of delegates who seek to implement the mandate of the ICRC as “guardian of the Geneva conventions”.
 Focusing on protection delegates’ working practices, moral dilemmas and affects, it seeks to unpack the transformations of professional cultures and subjectivities triggered by increasing administrative pressures related to impact measurement and evidence-based programming.

-At the Institute, Professor Billaud teaches the Anthropology of Human Rights (ANSO) and Comparative Humanitarianism: Anthropological Perspective (MINT).
+At the Institute, Professor Billaud teaches Human Rights and the Politics of Culture (ANSO118) and Comparatives Humanitarianism: Anthropological Perspective (DE149).